kubeslice-ent/egs-installation/README.md

          postgresSecretName: kubetally-db-credentials   # Secret name in kubeslice-controller namespace for PostgreSQL credentials.
                                                         # Created by install, all the below values must be specified.
                                                         # Alternatively, leave all values empty and provide a pre-created secret.
-         postgresAddr: "kt-postgresql.kt-postgresql.svc.cluster.local"  # Change to your PostgreSQL endpoint
+         postgresAddr: ""  # Change to your PostgreSQL endpoint
-         postgresPort: 5432   # Change this to match your PostgreSQL service port
+         postgresPort: ""   # Change this to match your PostgreSQL service port
-         postgresUser: "postgres"  # Set your PostgreSQL username
+         postgresUser: ""  # Set your PostgreSQL username
-         postgresPassword: "postgres"  # Set your PostgreSQL password
+         postgresPassword: ""  # Set your PostgreSQL password
-         postgresDB: "postgres"  # Set your PostgreSQL database name
+         postgresDB: ""  # Set your PostgreSQL database name
-         postgresSslmode: disable  # Change this based on your SSL configuration
+         postgresSslmode: ""  # Change this based on your SSL configuration
-         prometheusUrl: http://prometheus-kube-prometheus-prometheus.egs-monitoring.svc.cluster.local:9090  # Prometheus URL for monitoring
          ```

 ### 3. **🚀 Run the Installation Script:**